ConsultingMD/blog/source/_posts/2015-04-01-writing-js-tests-in-under-ten-minutes.markdown

 ##Getting Started

-1. Add the konacha gem as a dependency in our Gemfile
+1. Add the konacha gem as a dependency in your Gemfile
-2. Download sinon.js and add it to our javascript vendor assets(will come in handy when we want to stub the server or travel in time:))
+2. Download sinon.js and add it to your javascript vendor assets(will come in handy when we want to stub the server or travel in time:))
 3. Create a spec/javascripts directory

 ##Writing Tests(the good part)